Oswald Reid: For Valour

-Captain Reid consolidated a small post with the advanced troops on the opposite side of the river to the main body, after his lines of communication had been cut by the sinking of the pontoons.
-He maintained this position for 30 hours against constant attacks by bombs, machine-guns and rifle fire, with the full knowledge that repeated attempts at relief had failed and that his ammunition was all but exhausted.
-It was greatly due to his tenacity that the crossing of the river was effected the next night.
-During the operations he was wounded.

 Reid's bravery in defending the position, and isolated bridgehead was vital, and crucial, allowing enough time for reinforcements to cross the river.
 The manoeuvre allowed General Sir Stanley Maude to outflank the Turks and to effect entry into Baghdad on 11 March 1917.
 Captain Reid was granted leave that summer 1917 returned to Johannesburg.
 The town's first winner of the Victoria Cross was given a rapturous welcome, reported a local newspaper.
 "Thank you all very much.
 It's all a matter of luck", said Reid in all due modesty - soldierly and professional to the last.
 Reid left South Africa to return to the regiment on Monday 13 August 1917.
 He had already been made Acting Major on 10 May.
 On 31 August 1917 it was announced that the Italian government had awarded him the silver medal for Military Valour.
 In October 1917 he suffered a recurrence of the Rugby injury to a cartilage in the knee, and was invalided out.
 In December the General's Report mentioned him in despatches.
 He returned home to recover from his injuries.